FarhadIbrahimov/myChatProject/README/creating Frontend.md

 ```

 By using the exact prop on the home page route, you ensure that it matches only when the URL path is exactly /.
 This prevents unexpected behavior where multiple components could render due to similar path prefixes.

+6. added proxy to `vite.config.js` file to connect to backend using axios that was installed to client folder by entering command `npm i axios`